Maraea Morete

 Maraea Morete (24 July 1844–8 October 1907) was a New Zealand tribal leader and writer.
 She is the daughter of William and Puihi Morris.
-Of Māori descent, she identified with the Ngati Porou and Te Aitanga-a-Mahaki iwi.
-She was born in Hawke's Bay, New Zealand, either at Whakaari, near Tongoio, or at Waikokopu, near Mahia, on 24 July 1844.
+Of Māori descent, she identified with the Ngāti Porou and Te Aitanga-a-Māhaki iwi.
+She was born in Hawke's Bay, New Zealand, either at Whakaari, near Tongoio, or at Waikokopu, near Māhia, on 24 July 1844.
 She died on 8 October 1907 after suffering severe injuries caused by burns from a fire.